marco-souza/zshrc/README.md

-# My default i3 config
+# My default zsh config

 This repo generates and setup my default alias for `zsh`: